- New Student Orientation

 Theatre and Dance Audition Information

 Auditions for theatre productions and dance concerts are open to all students.
 First-year students regularly are cast in shows and in dance concert pieces!
-Exact dates/times for Fall Auditions will be publicized over the summer, with auditions occurring in the second week of the Fall semester.
+Exact dates/times for Fall Auditions will be during the week of September 16-19.
 Stay tuned!